etcd-io/etcd/README.md

 {"action":"SET","key":"/foo","value":"bar","newKey":true,"index":3}
 ```

+## Clustering

-### Setting up a cluster of three machines
+### Example cluster of three machines

-Next let's explore the use of etcd clustering.
+Let's explore the use of etcd clustering.
 We use go-raft as the underlying distributed protocol which provides consistency and persistence of the data across all of the etcd instances.

 Let start by creating 3 new etcd instances.